Ensemble learning of pathology foundation models for precision oncology: RESULTS

-We proposed an ensemble learning approach (ELF) to integrate multiple independently trained foundation models into a single model (\textbf{\cref{fig:figure1}}).
-ELF generates a unified slide-level representation that combines the complementary strengths of five tile‑level pathology foundation models: GigaPath\cite{xu2024whole}, CONCH\cite{lu2024visual}, Virchow2\cite{zimmermann2024virchow2}, H‑Optimus‑0\cite{hoptimus0}, and UNI\cite{chen2024towards}.
-These five models were chosen because of the large number of slides used for pretraining (>100,000) and their generally top-ranking performance (though not always) across benchmark studies\cite{neidlinger2024benchmarking,ma2025pathbench,campanella2025clinical}.
+We proposed an ensemble learning approach (ELF) to integrate multiple independently trained foundation models into a single model (Figure~1).
+ELF generates a unified slide-level representation that combines the complementary strengths of five tile-level pathology foundation models: GigaPath\cite{xu2024whole}, CONCH\cite{lu2024visual}, Virchow2\cite{zimmermann2024virchow2}, H-Optimus-0\cite{hoptimus0}, and UNI\cite{chen2024towards}.
+These five models were chosen because of the large number of slides used for pretraining (\(>\)100,000) and their generally top-ranking performance (though not always) across benchmark studies\cite{neidlinger2024benchmarking,ma2025pathbench,campanella2025clinical}.

-ELF was pretrained on 53,699 whole-slide images (WSIs) using unsupervised contrastive learning for feature alignment and weakly supervised learning for cancer detection and organ classification (\textbf{\cref{fig:figure1}a-b}).
+ELF was pretrained on 53,699 whole-slide images (WSIs) using unsupervised contrastive learning for feature alignment and weakly supervised learning for cancer detection and organ classification (Figures~1\textbf{A and} 1\textbf{B}).
 The architecture of ELF comprises two main components: (1) five pretrained tile-level feature extractors and (2) an ensemble module that synthesizes a unified slide representation.
-For inference, ELF processes a given slide through each base model to obtain per-model embeddings, which are then fused into a unified slide-level feature representation (\textbf{\cref{fig:figure1}c}).
-ELF was evaluated on a wide range of clinical applications, including classification and subtyping of 4,697 tumor samples, 88 combinations of biomarker-indication assessment in 11,530 patients, and therapeutic response prediction in 21 independent cohorts of 1,592 patients across 9 cancer types (\textbf{\cref{fig:figure1}c-d}).
-Detailed model architectures, training regimes, and evaluation protocols are provided in the Methods.
+For inference, ELF processes a given slide through each base model to obtain per-model embeddings, which are then fused into a unified slide-level feature representation (Figure~1\textbf{C}).
+ELF was evaluated on a wide range of clinical applications, including classification and subtyping of 4,697 tumor samples, 98 combinations of biomarker-indication assessment in 11,530 patients, and therapeutic response prediction in 21 independent cohorts of 1,736 patients across 9 cancer types (Figures~1\textbf{C and} 1\textbf{D}).
+A summary of the external validation datasets, clinical endpoints, and potential applications across these predictive tasks is provided in Figure 1\textbf{E}.
+Detailed model architectures, training regimes, and evaluation protocols are provided in STAR Methods.

-\heading{Disease classification and subtyping}
+\subsection{Disease classification and subtyping}